cambridge-collection/epsilon-solr/README.md

 # Instructions

 This repository is based off [CUDL Solr](https://github.com/cambridge-collection/cudl-solr).
-The default branch for the darwin release is `darwin-main`. `main` contains cudl-solr.

 The solr core configs and schemata are contained in `docker/solr`.